This post contains affiliate links.

 The Fish & Kelp provide vital micronutrients to your plants and improve your soil.
 There is a link above to get some.

-Hedges just put in the first year are, and should be focusing their energy establishing the most extensive root system possible, to prepare to support top foliage growth.
-If they were fertilized when planted, they require no additional fertilizer the first year.
+Hedges just put in the first year are should be focusing their energy on establishing the most extensive root system possible, to prepare to support top foliage growth.
+If they were fertilized when planted, they require no additional fertilizer in the first year.
 If you worry your plants are not growing, click here to check out this article I wrote.

 Established Hedges-